anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## CMP Handling

-Instead of using CMP {{RFC4210}}, this specification refers to the lightweight CMP profile
+Instead of using CMP {{RFC4210}}, this specification refers to the Lightweight CMP profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}}, as it
 restricts the full featured CMP to the functionality needed here.
 For this, the following constrains should be observed: